IrisShaders/Iris/docs/usage/debugging.md

 Since the internal representation omits formatting, comments, whitespace and preprocessor directives (not including extensions and the version marker of course), none of these are preserved when printing the code back into a string.
 Because of this, the code that is printed back out is not necessarily the same as the code that was originally provided.
 This can make debugging shader packs a bit more difficult, since the line numbers in the error messages will not match up with the line numbers in the source code.
 A feature called line annotation is being worked on in glsl-transformer that aims to fix this issue by inserting `#line` directives into the code.
 In the interim, enabling the printing of the patched code provides a workaround for this issue (See [Pretty Printing](#pretty-printing)).
 Additionally, non-essential whitespace is omitted from the output for better performance, this can also be enabled by the user if required.

+- The version statement is required.
+See [Version Statement](#version-statement) for more information.
+- It is forbidden to use Iris internals, namely variables and functions prefixed with `iris_`, `irisMain` or `moj_import`.
+An exception will be thrown if these are encountered in the source code.

 ### Compatibility Patches

 Since Iris aims to be compatible with many shader packs, hardware configurations and software environments, it is necessary to apply some compatibility patches to the shader packs to ensure wide compatibility.
 All known graphics drivers have some bugs or quirks that can cause issues with shader packs, and Iris aims to work around these issues where it is feasible.